docker/getting-started/docs/tutorial/multi-container-apps/index.md

       sh -c "yarn install && yarn run dev"
     ```

-    If you updated your docker file in the Bind Mount section of the tutorial use the updated command:
+    If you are using an Apple Silicon Mac or another ARM64 device then use this command.

     ```bash hl_lines="3 4 5 6 7"
     docker run -dp 3000:3000 \